 NordLocker hands-on testing

 I installed and tested NordLocker on a system running Microsoft Windows 10 64-bit along with a Windows 10 virtual machine.

-To install NordLocker, go here and download then run the installer.
+To install NordLocker, go here and click the Get NordLocker Free button to download and run the installer.

 During the installation process you will be required to enter your email address and password.
 If you already have an account set up for NordVPN or NordPass, you will need to enter the same email address and password.